 Dust a dough ball lightly with dry flour and roll it to make a 6-7 inch circle.
 Brush generously with oil and sprinkle some flour on top.

-Using a sharp knife, make a cut from the center until the edge.
+Using a sharp knife, cut the center to the edge.

 Roll all along the edge to make a layered cone.